Wonders of the Endless Plains

 Most notable among the celebrities are the rare black rhino and the cantankerous hippopotamus.
 Saline lakes fed by shallow streams foster the graceful flamingo.
 Lion and cheetah allow delightful early-morning and late-evening atmospheric images and bewilderingly large bull elephants, free from competition in the crater, have made this terrain their own, especially once they’re past their prime, to the extent that Ngorongoro is referred to as the ‘old age retirement home for elephants’! a ‘retirement home’ that can bring even retired photographers raring back into action!

-1. The Tour will begin at Kilimanjaro Airport on 4 March 2019 (3 March 2019 if you opt for the pre-Tour Ngorongoro extension), and end at Kilimanjaro on 11 March.
+Please Note:: The Tour will begin at Kilimanjaro Airport on 1 March 2020 and end at Kilimanjaro on 9 March.
 Airfare between your home and Kilimanjaro Airport, and from Arusha to your home is NOT included in the Tour cost, but the flight from Serengeti to Arusha is.

 After an early breakfast at the lodge, we head out for a long safari with packed lunch.
 We’ll enter the famous and magical Ngorongoro Crater even as the sun has barely illuminated the depression.